-Any undergraduate student who will be participating in an unpaid or underpaid (less than $11/hour) experience that is at least 8 weeks long, a minimum of 15 hours per week, related to career development/exploration, and will still be an enrolled student at WPI upon completing their summer experience to qualify.
+Any undergraduate student who will be participating in an unpaid or underpaid (less than $11/hour) experience that is at least 8 weeks long, a minimum of 15 hours per week, related to career development/exploration, and will still be an enrolled undergraduate student at WPI upon completing their summer experience to qualify.
 Additionally, experiences must meet the following criteria to be considered for the grant:

 - At least 8 weeks long

 - A minimum of 15 hours per week

 - You should only describe one opportunity in your application.

 - Application (in the Experiences section of Handshake)